matt-powelldev2784/matt-powelldev2784/readme.md

 Github server code:
 https://github.com/matt-powelldev2784/AWS_EC2_Lamda_Image_Library

-Node JS API Server built to enable a front end to serve an image library.
+NodeJS API Server built to enable a front end to serve an image library.
 Images are hosted in an AWS S3 Bucket.
 CICD implemented using github actions.
 The node server is deployed in an AWS EC2 Instance.